 Prior to manufacturing a label with its release liner and PSA, consider the end-use application’s performance requirements.
 For example, the following items can dictate which PSA is chosen:

 - Product longevity

+Additionally, it’s a good idea to think about how the specific formulations can impact performance.
 PSA formulations typically consist of the following components:

 - Rubber elastomers